French Drain, Sprinkler Repair, Surface Drain, Channel Drains, Sump Pumps, 405 203-9419

 This Is Decorative French Drain being installed

-Completed Decorative French Drain
+Completed Decorative Drain

 French Drains are Designed to handle a higher volume of water than Surface Drains.
 They can handle broad problem drainage areas that are irregular and would be impossible for a Surface Drain to handle just because water just runs around them and keeps going.
-A French Drain can handle a broad water flow.
+French Drains can handle a broad water flow.

-Below is a Combination Drainage System.
 Initially We have a 6 Inch ADS French Drain with Trench Liner and Pipe Filter Connected to a NDS 4 Inch Channel Drain.
-Actually they are not connected.
+Actually, they are not connected.
 The 6 Inch French Drain Runs under the Driveway and the 4 Inch Channel Drain is Installed on top of It.
-So you have a total of 10 Inches of in Drain Pipe Diameter.
+So, you have a total of 10 Inches of in Drainpipe Diameter.
 This was necessary because of the huge volume of water running across their yard.
 The two drains have their own separate outlet pipes.
 Together they can handle the “River” that runs across their driveway every time it rains hard.

 4 Inch NDS Channel Drain With Grey Grate Connected to 6 Inch ADS French Drain With Trench Liner and Pipe Filter Making a Duel Intake Drainage System